-Get To Know You with Bill, a Principal Product Designer
+Get to know Bill, Principal Product Designer

 What did you want to be when you grew up?